 Local and long-distance calling areas and prices will not change with the adoption of the new area code 942.
 Customers with telephone numbers in the new area code 942 will get the same calling areas and prices as customers in the same exchange areas with telephone numbers in area code 416/437/647.

-N11 service access codes such as emergency calls (911), directory assistance (411), repair (611) and relay service (711) will continue to be dialled using 3-digits.
+All N11 service access codes such as emergency calls (911) will continue to be dialled using 3-digits.

 Consumer Awareness Program Timeline

 All TSPs who have or plan to have customers in the affected NPAs must implement their own consumer awareness program activities in accordance with this CAP and associated dates contained in the Relief Implementation Schedule.
-Due to the Jeopardy Condition in NPA 416/437/647, some of the timelines for consumer communication will be shortened.

 It is the responsibility of each TSP to submit its individual consumer awareness program to the Commission and to provide progress reports to the CATF on its own consumer awareness program activities so that the CATF can submit its required Progress Reports.
 In the event that a TSP does not submit its individual progress report to the CATF, the CATF will note this discrepancy in its progress report.